 These and many other issues are not easily managed, and often a neutral party may be the best resource to a hospital before deciding on a course of action.

-The ASA Anesthesia Consultation Program came into existence as a result of the Society's need to respond to calls for help from medical staffs concerned with the quality of anesthetic care in their hospitals.
+The ASA Anesthesia Consultation Program came into existence in 1981 as a result of medical staff concerned with the quality of anesthetic care in their hospitals.
 Accordingly, the ASA Committee on Quality Management and Departmental Administration developed an innovative national program whereby it would make available experienced, practicing anesthesiologists to conduct on-site consultations at requesting hospitals.